It’s Later than We Think

 A Satchel Full of Platitudes

-Describe something you learned in high school.
 I learned that history was neat and packaged.
 No suggestion of Marxist interpretations nor Japanese interpretations.
 Hitler acted completely alone.
 His propaganda duped a nation.
 We were to feel sorry for them but rest assured that could never happen in Scotland.
-Nor were harsh economic sanctions driving those…
+Nor were harsh economic sanctions driving those who fell for Hitler.
+It was black…

 Running with the Roe Deer

-What’s the most fun way to exercise?
 Outside the city’s hype and melancholy, in green pastures where the roe deer stare, then turn and jump, effortlessly, clearing the fence meant to contain them.
 If they could smile they would, their little white hairy powder puffs they wiggle in delight.
 Free.
-This is where walking or…
+This is where walking or running, breathing in the purest air, pumps…

 Life is Not a Lottery

-If you could be a character from a book or film, who would you be?
-Why?
-When I am about to re-enter a dangerous situation and arrogantly presume I will get out again, my husband often retorts: “Aye Daniel was freed from the den of lions – but he didn’t go back for his bonnet!”…
+When I am about to re-enter a dangerous situation and arrogantly presume I will get out again, my husband often retorts: “Aye Daniel was freed from the den of lions – but he didn’t go back for his bonnet!”
+This usually makes me laugh myself back to my senses.
+Not so for Lot’s wife, the…

 The Liberation of `NO’

-How often do you say “no” to things that would interfere with your goals?
 I have learnt to say No from saying Yes.
 From crouching fetal-like in self-betrayal.
 Many times that happened until, by the Grace of God, the connection, the pattern became visible.
-Yes, it was my yes, that never should have been, that…
+Yes, it was my yes, that never should have been, that created feeling uncomfortable and unclean.
+I practised at first in front of a mirror…

 Highway to the Heights